Dapto: Education

-The original Dapto Public School opened in August 1875, and was operated out of a local church hall.
-A permanent and more central location was opened on the corner of Byamee and Moombara Streets in 1928, which remained the schools' location until 2004.
-It was not accessible during the last few years.
-Due to large expansion of the Horsley area, the school relocated to Sierra Drive, Horsley, opening in 2004.

 The suburb has one high school, Dapto High School.

-Dapto in Popular Culture
+Dapto in popular culture

 Dapto was mentioned in The Aunty Jack Show, as a parody of the lyrics of the Lucky Starr song "I've Been Everywhere" were changed so that, instead of listing a wide range of Australian towns, the song said "I've been to Wollongong, Wollongong, Wollongong, Wollongong,...
 Wollongong, Wollongong, Dapto, Wollongong".